 Using this in \eqref{eq:R'}, we find the following linear equation for $\tilde{\vel}$:

-Note that the right hand side in the above system coincides with the right hand side in the original Newton method \eqref{eq:standardNewton}.
-The left hand side is similar to \eqref{eq:standardNewton}, with the difference that $\auxtau(\bs v)/\Delta(\bs v_l)$ in the second term of \eqref{eq:standardNewton-sigma} is replaced by $\bs \pi_l$ in \eqref{eq:linearSVNewton}.
-Having solved \eqref{eq:linearSVNewton} for the Newton step $\tilde{\vel}$, we use \eqref{eq:tautilde} to compute the Newton step for $\bs\pi$, which involves a matrix vector multiplication and does not require a system solve.
+Note that the right hand side in the above system coincides with the right hand side in the original Newton method \eqref{eq:standardNewton1}.
+The left hand side is similar to the one in \eqref{eq:standardNewton1}, with the difference that $\auxtau(\bs v)/\Delta(\bs v_l)$ in the second term of \eqref{eq:standardNewton1} is replaced by $\bs \pi_l$ in \eqref{eq:linearSVNewton}.
+Having solved \eqref{eq:linearSVNewton} for the Newton step $\tilde{\vel}$, we use \eqref{eq:tautilde} to compute the Newton step for $\bs\pi$, which involves a matrix vector multiplication and does not require solving a linear system.

 On top of the above derivation, analogously as in \cite{RudiShihStadler20}, we enforce that the 4th-order tensor in \eqref{eq:linearSVNewton} is symmetric and that $\sqrt{2}\bs \pi_l$ remains in the unit sphere by replacing